raspberrypisig/SolidPython/README.rst

 * make a solid package that only contains the fundamentals (+ a few convenience features)
 * make it extendible
 * try to get complex libraries working properly (mcad, bosl, bosl2)
-* **KISS**: ``from solid import *`` -> imports only ~1000 lines of source code and has (almost?) all the feautres SolidPython:master has
+* **KISS**: ``from solid import *`` -> imports only ~1000 lines of source code and has (almost?) all the feautres SolidPython 1.x.x has
-* be a drop in replacement for SolidPython:master -- as far as possible, see Backwards Compatibility Section
+* be a drop in replacement for SolidPython 1.x.x -- as far as possible, see Backwards Compatibility Section
 * get all kinds of nice features working (see Features section)

-Take a look at the `example <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/>`_ to get an impression what this library can do.
-The interesting stuff starts with the 7th example.
+The result is a refactored and in some parts rewritten version of SolidPython we would like to release as SolidPython 2.x.x.
+The major improvement is a code base that should be better maintainable and extendible.

+Besies these benefits SolidPython 2.x.x implemented quite a few nice new features (cf. Features section).

 Features
 --------

-In difference to SolidPython:master this branch has support for the following features:
+SolidPython 2.x.x has support for the following new features:

-* **bosl2** - the "scad import stuff" was improved so it is now capable of handling bosl2 properly.
-This seems to me like SolidPython++ because you can now use all the fancy stuff from the bosl2 library. `bosl2 example <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/07-libs-bosl2.py>`_ `mazebox example <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/16-mazebox-bosl2.py>`_
+* **bosl2** - SolidPython is now able to handle bosl2 pretty well (don't know whether everything works, but quite a lot). `bosl2 example <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/07-libs-bosl2.py>`_ `mazebox example <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/16-mazebox-bosl2.py>`_
 * native **OpenSCAD customizer** support `customizer example <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/10-customizer.py>`_
 * native **OpenSCAD animation** support `animation example <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/12-animation.py>`_ and `animation example 2 <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/13-animated-bouncing-ball.py>`_
 * **custom fonts** `fonts example <https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/11-fonts.py>`_